asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ## Toggles

-The object that users slide to turn the feature on or off.
+Toggles are objects that users slide to turn the feature on or off.
 Depending on the context, users may click, tap or drag a toggle.

 ![Toggles explanation](../links/Toggles.PNG)